Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 2. On a yearly basis, I have to account for vacation, sick days, public holidays, festivals where I work for free to make a name for myself, and the time I receive training that lets me do this work in a responsible, trauma-informed way.
 This leaves me with around 38 work weeks per year.

-3. This means I have to make my money in 912 hours per year, or around 76 hours per month.
+3. This means I have to make my entire annual income in 24 x 38 = 912 hours per year, or 76 hours per month.

 • 145+ hours of preparation: developing the program; promotion; venue communication; setting up a team; handling signups and cancellations; chasing payments; communicating with participants, helpers, team members, and the venue; shopping; and many more small tasks.